 So, let’s talk about what you've been referring to — that conversation between Ruth and Debbie.
 Can you elaborate on the different opinions Debbie and Ruth have on how women in entertainment should deal with lecherous and powerful men?

 Mensch: "Debbie’s reaction is grounded in a very different experience than what Ruth would have.
 This is probably the first time Ruth has ever been invited in the room.
 Debbie has been in the industry more, she’s had a bit more success.
 Debbie has experienced this a lot more than Ruth.
 She’s probably thought about it differently and maybe made certain decisions or sacrifices.
-Her answer is not so much a global prescription of how women should behave, so much as a defense of how she behaved or how she expects Ruth to."
+Her answer is not so much a global prescription of how women should behave, so much as a defence of how she behaved or how she expects Ruth to."

-Flahive: "Or how she rationalized her behavior.
+Flahive: "Or how she rationalised her behaviour.
 We wanted to root her in the time.
 She’s a soap opera actress in 1985 L.A..
 I don’t think that’s an actress at the height of her powers.
 Number 12 on the call sheet for a soap in ‘85 is not a place where she was asking a bunch of questions and calling a bunch of shots.
 We wanted to be really particular to her character’s experience of the industry and the world."

 Mensch: "We also wanted her to land punches.
 She says some things that resonate no matter what side of the argument you’re on.
 Whether it’s right or wrong, Ruth is taking 20 other people down with her.
 This line, 'The one time you keep your legs shut,’ which is a great line by Rachel, is true.
 Out of all the characters, she’s made sexual mistakes in the past, so this is a funny line for her to draw.
 We didn’t want to be so black-and-white, so that one side is right and one is wrong, or one side is modern and the other side is old-fashioned.
 We wanted Debbie to land punches and be informed by where they were."